- Amazon VPC›

 There are no additional cross-AZ data transfer charges for Amazon VPC Lattice.
 Data transfer across availability zones is covered by the data processing dimension of the VPC Lattice service pricing.

-To monitor traffic flows and reachability, you can make use of Access Logs at both the Service Network and Service level.
-To have full observability for your environment, you can also view metrics for your Services and Lattice target groups.
-Service Network and Service level logs can be exported to CloudWatch Logs, S3, or Kinesis Data Firehose.
-Additionally, other AWS observability features, such as VPC Flow Logs and AWS X-Ray can be utilized to track network flows, service interactions, and API calls.
+To monitor traffic flows and reachability, you can make use of access logs at the service, resource, and service network levels.
+To have full observability for your environment, you can also view metrics for your services and VPC Lattice target groups.
+Service network, service, and resource level logs can be exported to Amazon CloudWatch logs, Amazon Simple Storage Service (S3), or Amazon Data Firehose.
+Additionally, other AWS observability features, such as VPC flow logs and AWS X-Ray, can be used to track network flows, service interactions, and API calls.

 When a VPC Lattice service is created, a fully qualified domain name (FQDN) is created in a Route 53 public hosted zone that is managed by AWS.
 You can use these DNS names in CNAME Alias records in your own Private Hosted Zone(s), associated with the VPC(s) that are associated with the Service Network.
 You can specify a custom domain name to resolve custom service names.
 If you specify a custom domain name, you must configure DNS routing after your service is created.
 This is to map DNS queries for the custom domain name to the VPC Lattice endpoint.
 If you’re using Route 53 as your DNS service, you can configure a CNAME Alias record within your Amazon Route 53 public or private hosted zones.
 For HTTPS, you must also specify an SSL/TLS certificate that matches the custom domain name.